mmistakes/minimal-mistakes/docs/_pages/contribute.md

 ### Build &amp; Publish
 * All merges to the master branch are automatically published by GitHub pages.
-* Merges to any branch trigger [a Travis build](https://travis-ci.org/github/netfoundry/mop-api-docs).
+* Pushes to any branch trigger [a Travis build](https://travis-ci.org/github/netfoundry/mop-api-docs).
 The Travis build
     * validates the changes with Jekyll, and
     * updates the Algolia search index.
 The Travis env var `ALGOLIA_API_KEY` is the secret key for updating the Algolia index that was configured in `/docs/_config.yml`.
-* The Travis job reports are sent to Slack in netfoundry.slack.com #dev-notifications
+* The Travis job reports are sent to Slack in *netfoundry.slack.com#dev-notifications*
     * The Slack token is encrypted with `travis` CLI in `/.travis.yml` by following steps prescribed in [the Travis App for Slack](https://netfoundry.slack.com/apps/A0F81FP4N-travis-ci?next_id=0)
     ```bash
     # in /docs